aws-samples/configuring-qbusiness-with-idc-tti/docs/tutorials/entra/config-webapp-using-entra.md

 2. Enable AWS IAM Identity Center instance (Identity Center).
     * Add same sample users (email address) to Identity Center as added to Entra is _Step 1_.
         * Ensure the user email address in Entra matches Identity Center, including case.
-    * **_Alternatively_**, follow [Configure SAML and SCIM with Microsoft Entra ID and IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/idp-microsoft-entra.html) to automatically sync users between Entra and Identity Center.
+    * **_Auto Sync Users:_** Alternatively, follow [Configure SAML and SCIM with Microsoft Entra ID and IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/idp-microsoft-entra.html) to automatically sync users between Entra and Identity Center.
         * Ensure user email attribute is included in the synced attribute list.
-    * From the Identity Center settings note the `IDC Instance ARN`.
+    * From the Identity Center settings, note the `IDC Instance ARN`.
 3. Create Amazon Q Business integrating with Identity Center instance above and use `File Upload` or `S3` connector to index few sample files for query.
     * Try the built-in Amazon Q Business web experience and try asking information from indexed documents.
     * From the application details page note the `Application ID`